 We like using simple ways, such as adding garlic or onion powder and occasionally lightly drizzling thick balsamic vinegar on top (preferably Italian- from Modena).

 Look for bright green Brussels sprouts with spotless leaves.
 Smaller sprouts tend to be sweeter and more tender.
-Choose sprouts that are about the same size, so they’re cooked evenly.
+Choose sprouts about the same size, so they’re cooked evenly.
+Larger sprouts might take a couple of minutes longer to cook (about 10 minutes), but they are equally delicious.

 Start slicing off the ends.
 Then, slice each sprout in half.
 This is how we will get the beautiful roasted, caramelized look that we are looking for!